Discover the ultimate balanced green salad formula featuring fresh greens, feta cheese, crunchy veggies, and the perfect dressing to match your meal.

 This way, you also get more variety when you eat your salad, and you don’t have to fiddle with getting tiny pieces on your fork.
 Tiny pieces are just not as satisfying to chew either.

-The next item is red bell pepper, or any other color of pepper.
+BELL PEPPER: The next item is red bell pepper, or any other color of pepper.
 The red adds sweet bits, but sometimes it can be too sweet.
-It depends how I am feeling again.
-I can take, or leave peppers.
+It depends how I am feeling.
+I can take, or leave, peppers.

 Instead of peppers, some other options that I use are radishes, kohlrabi, a few olives, sliced pickles, or jarred pepperoncini peppers.

 Crushed up pita is my favorite, but sometimes I use small cubes of sourdough bread.
-Sometimes (rarely) it is mixed nuts or almonds.
+Sometimes it's mixed nuts or almonds.

 About the cheese, I almost always choose feta.
 Trader Joe’s has a light feta with a dry texture that I enjoy a lot.
 Seriously, wasn’t feta invented for salad?
 It is so good.